"Itemized deductions." What a lovely pair of words! They give you a tax break for qualified medical, tax, interest, charitable, and other expenses.

 - Non-business casualty and theft loss

-- Gambling loss (to the extent of gambling winnings)
+- Gambling losses, to the extent of gambling winnings.

-Please don't confuse the above limitations with the "normal" limitations with which you're likely familiar.
+Please don't confuse these limitations with the normal limitations with which you're probably familiar.
 For example, there's a 7.5% threshold for medical deductions, a 10% floor for casualty losses, and a 2% floor for miscellaneous deductions.
 The floors are based on the specific percentage of AGI.

 As you can see, the hurdle is higher for medical deductions.
-Carole will only be able to deduct medical expenses that exceed 7.5% of her AGI -- in her case, $3,000.
+Carole can deduct only medical expenses that exceed 7.5% of her AGI -- in her case, $3,000.

-But the "overall" limits for high-income taxpayers discussed above are in addition to any specific floors for medical deductions or miscellaneous itemized deductions.
+But the overall limits for high-income taxpayers we discussed above are in addition to any specific floors for medical deductions or miscellaneous itemized deductions.

-Now let's assume Carole is still single, but that her AGI is much higher -- $195,000 for 2006.
-Carole has $17,125 in total medical expenses, but can only deduct expenses exceeding $14,625, or 7.5% of her AGI.
-In addition, Carole has $4,400 in miscellaneous deductions, but can only deduct the portion that exceeds $3,900, or 2% of her AGI.
+Now let's assume Carole is still single but that her AGI is much higher -- $195,000 for 2007.
+Carole has $17,125 in medical expenses, but she can deduct expenses only exceeding $14,625, or 7.5% of her AGI.
+In addition, Carole has $4,400 in miscellaneous deductions, but she can deduct only the portion that exceeds $3,900, or 2% of her AGI.
 Given those factors, Carole has the following itemized deductions: